-The second is two different quick views into web traffic.
+The second is two different quick views of web traffic.
 NetBalancer comes with a widget to show current web usage (both in and out) as well as a system tray icon.

 These two features don’t necessarily help with bandwidth prioritization, but they do help people figure out if they might need to use the prioritization features that NetBalancer has, or simply provide a quick view for those who love statistics.

 Of course, it has the basics such as traffic monitoring and bandwidth prioritization.
-But is also comes with many advanced features like built-in NAT and DHCP, along with a built-in firewall.
+But it also comes with many advanced features like built-in NAT and DHCP, along with a built-in firewall.

 All of these advanced features and statistics that they help provide do come at a cost.
 It is not a monetary cost, as the application is fully free, but rather a usability cost.

-As you can see in the screenshot, rules can even be set up on a per user basis across the network.
+As you can see in the screenshot, rules can even be set up on a per-user basis across the network.
 So, you could technically limit your spouse’s bandwidth while you game.

 The one missing feature, though, is a remote web interface.
 Unfortunately, that does not look like it’s on the roadmap for this program.

-Bandwidth prioritization can be very important to people on Internet connections with bandwidth limits or those seeking to simply ensure that the applications they care about can access the internet as fast as they want.
+Bandwidth prioritization can be very important to people on Internet connections with bandwidth limits or those seeking to simply ensure that the applications they care about can access the Internet as fast as they want.

 This can be especially helpful for PC gamers to help avoid any possible lag caused by other applications hijacking the computer’s available bandwidth.